tdjames1/rse-competencies-toolkit-webapp/README.md

 A Django webapp implementing the [DIRECT competencies framework](https://github.com/direct-framework/digital-research-competencies-framework/) as a website that can:

-- Allow broswing and show descriptions of all the skills.
+- Allow browsing of all the skills.
 - Allow people to score their own skills and view their skill wheels.
 - Display and link the professional development resources curated for each skill.